6004x/jade/README.md

 Using Jade
 =====

 Jade can be used either standalone or as embedded courseware in the edX framework.
-To use Jade in standalone mode, simply change to the top-level directory of this repo and run
+To use Jade locally in standalone mode, simply change to the top-level directory of this repo and run

     python -m SimpleHTTPServer